merantix-momentum/squirrel-core/docs/usage/iterstream.rst

 ==========

 Squirrel provides an API for chaining iterables.
-The functionality is provided through the :py:class:`Composable`.
+The functionality is provided through the :py:class:`Composable` class, which acts as a base class for most classes in IterStream.

 Stream Processing Methods
 -------------------------